fanfare-ff/Fanfare-Memos/docs/jpguides/anki.md

 * [**FSRS Helper**](https://ankiweb.net/shared/info/759844606) (759844606): additional useful functionality for anki scheduler
 * [**Advanced Browser**](https://ankiweb.net/shared/info/874215009) (874215009): more features to anki browser

-### Setup Completed
+### Finish
-Now your Anki Setup should be completed, congratulations! :heart:
+Now your Anki Setup should be completed, congratulations! :star:

 As the next setup, you can go to [setting up Yomitan](/jpguides/yomitan/) for quick look ups and easy card creation.